Management Response

 Responsible Deadline Status Comments

 Collaborate with UNHCR and UNFPA to revise the terms of reference for GFOs, restructuring their scope of work, camp coverage, and capacities and modalities, empowering the GFOs via a new TOR.
-Head of Sub Office 2024/12 Initiated Recruitment of GFOs following revised TOR to take place in 2024, enabling also career progression among interested GFOs.
+Head of Sub Office 2024/12 Completed In collaboration with UN sister agencies, GFOs TOR has been revised.
+Recruitment will be procced soon.

 Ensure all new CFPs are focused on local WLOs/WROs, ensuring programmatic budget is included for monitoring and learning within their budgets.
-Programme Team 2024/12 Initiated The new CfPs advertised in December 2023 has addressed this recommendation.
+Programme Team 2024/12 Completed The new CfPs advertised since December 2023 has addressed this recommendation.

 Recommendation: To increase social cohesion between the Rohingya and host communities, consider engaging a local WLO/WRO to manage support to women leaders in the camps, to foster empowerment of local women and their engagement on an equal foot in dialogues.